S-Spiegl/bookmark_manager/README.md

 To be able to see my bookmarks
 I'd like to see a list of my bookmarks

 As a user
-So I can keep track my bookmarks
+So I can keep track of my bookmarks
 I want to add a bookmark to Bookmark Manager
 ```